beyzaokten/Beyza-Okten/README.md

 - Tilt angle is capped at ±30° to keep the simulation readable
 - `e.offsetX` is used for click position this gives the correct local coordinate even when the plank is rotated
 - Object positions are saved as a ratio (0–1) relative to plank width, so they reposition correctly on window resize

+  ## AI Usage

+- AI tools were used occasionally for syntax reference and debugging.